-How much do you really know about the restaurant industry?
+How much do you really know about the industry?

 Restaurants have a deeply rich international history, representing the shifts of dining culture and changes in taste preference over time.

-They're also the place we go to for a quick lunch while on the go and where we sit down to celebrate a family member's high school graduation.
-For the longest time - before our existence and for long after - restaurants will be here and a part of the American experience.
+They're also the place we go to for a quick lunch on the go or a celebration of a family member's high school graduation.
+For the longest time, restaurants will be part of the North American social experience.

-Here's a look at 55 fun, interesting, little-known facts about restaurants - from the historical, to the statistical, to the downright random.
+Here's a look at 55 fun, little-known facts about restaurants: from the historical, to the statistical, to the down-right random.

 Jump to a Section

 - Random Facts About Restaurants in 2017

 - Facts About Pizzerias & Pizza in Restaurants

 - Facts About Restaurants by Location & Geography